Interim Constitution

 UPDATE-CC-01 (x) Update Constitutional Committee and/or threshold and/or term governance actions must not be ratified until Ada holders have ratified through an on-chain governance action the Final Constitution.

-6 GUARDRAILS AND GUIDELINES ON UPDATE TO THE CONSTITUTION OR PROPOSAL POLICY ACTIONS
+6 GUARDRAILS AND GUIDELINES ON NEW CONSTITUTION OR GUARDRAILS SCRIPT ACTIONS

-Update to the constitution or proposal policy actions change the hash of the on-chain constitution and the associated governance proposal policy script.
+New constitution or guardrails script actions change the hash of the on-chain constitution and the associated guardrails script.

-UPDATE-CONSTITUTION-01 (x) An Update to the Constitution and/or proposal policy governance action must be submitted to define any required guardrails for new parameters that are introduced via a Hard Fork governance action
+NEW-CONSTITUTION-01 (x) An New Constitution or Guardrails Script governance action must be submitted to define any required guardrails for new parameters that are introduced via a Hard Fork governance action

 7 GUARDRAILS AND GUIDELINES ON NO CONFIDENCE ACTIONS